gy163/ITP/README.md

 A tool for acive moleacules prediction of  thrombocytopenia.
 To use this tool, there are several steps：

+#Step 1 Installation Anaconda
+Go to "https://docs.anaconda.com/free/anaconda/install/windows/" to download and install Anaconda

-#Step 1 Use "Orange3.txt" to install orange3.
+#Step 2 Use "Orange3 Installation.txt" to install orange3.

-#Step 2 To run Orange Canvas run (activate the corresponding environment first if needed).
+#Step 3 To run Orange Canvas run
+conda install orange3

-#Step 3 Then input the Molecular descriptor data (.csv) from the file :"Molecular descriptor" folder into the running Orange.
+#Step 4 Then input the Molecular descriptor data (.csv) from the file :"Molecular descriptor" folder into the running Orange.

 Installation requirements:
 We are based on Python 3.10 and Orange3.